MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/plan-your-setup.md

 > [!NOTE]
 > If you need to [Assign admin roles in Office 365 for business](../add-users/assign-admin-roles.md) to the users you add in the wizard, you can do that later on the **Users** page.

-Now you can go to [admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) > **Setup**, where you can migrate email and contacts from another email service, change the domain of your admin account, manage your billing information, add or remove users, reset passwords, and do other business functions.
-For more information about the differences between the setup wizard and The Setup page, see [Differences between the Office 365 setup wizard and the setup page](o365-setup-wizard-and-setup-page.md)
+After you complete the setup wizard, you can go to the Setup page at [admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) > **Setup**.
+Here you can migrate email and contacts from another email service, change the domain of your admin account, manage your billing information, add or remove users, reset passwords, and do other business functions.
+For more information about the differences between the setup wizard and The Setup page, see [Differences between the Office 365 setup wizard and the setup page](o365-setup-wizard-and-setup-page.md).

 If you get stuck at any point, call us.
 [We're here to help!](../contact-support-for-business-products.md)